Thinking about SDGs with university students: Action support project

 Experts (marketing and business perspective)

-Hiroshi Tanaka, Professor Emeritus, Chuo University
+Hiroshi Tanaka, Professor Emeritus at Chuo University, Lecturer at the University of Tokyo

 Experts (marketing and business perspective)

-Hiroshi Tanaka, Professor Emeritus, Chuo University
+Hiroshi Tanaka, Professor Emeritus at Chuo University, Lecturer at the University of Tokyo

 Experts (from the perspective of ideas and concepts)